11:45 to 12:15

 Abstract

-Species distribution changes associated with human-mediated climate change have important consequences on ecosystems and human well-being.
-Despite mounting evidence, our knowledge of biodiversity redistribution is still incomplete with only 0.6% of the known species for which distribution changes have been documented.
-Contrary to former meta-analyses on biodiversity redistribution, I will show the extreme variability in the magnitude and direction at which species' range positions (e.g., the cold/leading edge, the centroid of the range or the warm/trailing edge) are shifting over time.
-Scientists often use niche models based on where species lived historically to forecast changes in species distributions, but it remains unclear how well these forecasts align with observed changes.
-By comparing predictions from niche-based models to actual observations of over 9,500 reports of species distribution changes across land and sea, I will show that while niche models tend to get the direction right, especially for marine species, they often fail to predict the pace of species redistribution.
-One potential reason behind these discrepancies involves the lack of consideration for microclimatic processes when training niche models.
+Changes in species distribution associated with human-induced climate change have significant consequences for ecosystems and human well-being.
+Despite mounting evidence, our understanding of biodiversity redistribution remains incomplete, with distribution changes documented for only 0.6% of known species.
+Contrary to previous meta-analyses on biodiversity redistribution, I will demonstrate the extreme variability in the magnitude and direction of shifts in species’ range positions (e.g., the cold/leading edge, the centroid of the range, or the warm/trailing edge) over time.
+Scientists often use niche models based on historical species distributions to predict changes in species distributions, but it remains unclear how well these predictions align with observed changes.
+By comparing predictions from niche-based models to actual observations from over 9,500 reports of species distribution changes across land and sea, I will show that while niche models tend to get the direction right—especially for marine species—they often fail to predict the pace of species redistribution.
+One potential reason for these discrepancies is the lack of consideration for microclimatic processes when training niche models.
 Focusing on forest ecosystems, I will finally demonstrate that niche models trained on microclimates can outperform traditional niche models trained solely on macroclimatic grids.

 Jonathan Lenoir